-Alternatively if the first option is not possible an internal kitchen, bathroom or washing machine waste pipe etc. can be used.
+Alternatively if the first option is not possible an internal kitchen or bathroom waste pipe, washing machine waste pipe etc. can be used.
 Ensure that the condensate drain pipe is connected "down stream" of the waste trap.

 Fig. 13 Disposal to a waste pipe